-The user object is used to take actions such as creating rooms, sending messages, and sending typing indicators, amongst other things.
+The user object is used to take actions such as creating rooms, sending messages, enabling push notifications, and sending typing indicators, amongst other things.

 Each user can be a member of many rooms.
 Rooms can be used for 1-1 chats or group chats; Chatkit does not differentiate between the two concepts at the room level.

 The users who are members of a room can change over time: new users may choose to join a room (assuming they have the appropriate permissions), and users may choose to leave a room.